Yerdaulet-zh/Artificial-Intelligence/Character-level regression for essay evaluation in english NLP/README.md

-Entire dataset is available by the link: https://www.kaggle.com/competitions/feedback-prize-english-language-learning/data
+The entire dataset is available at the link: https://www.kaggle.com/competitions/feedback-prize-english-language-learning/data